 So as you can see there have been some changes.
 I sold my last property near Austin with capital gains of $100,000 that I rolled over into a 1031 exchange.
+The 1031 exchange marketplace is an excellent place to invest in property and it allows capital gains taxes to be deferred which is also great.
 I should write an article about that process soon.
 It was actually fairly easy but now I know a lot more than I did and there are certain rules you have to follow.
-Basically it allows me to reinvest the money from the sale without paying capital gains taxes.
+Basically, it allows me to reinvest the money from the sale without paying capital gains taxes.
 One of the properties was purchased already and I currently have 2 more under contract.

 Property #8 and #9 are currently under contract with numbers being estimates.
 Both properties are right around a 10% COC return if I achieve the estimated rents I have in my spreadsheet.

 The market here in Texas has been crazy.
 Properties have gone up 15-20% across the board on most of my rentals and I’m not in a big city.
 This isn’t great if I’m not selling but luckily rents have also increased.
 I’ve increased rent from $1400 to $1500 easily and waiting until two tenants move out to increase rent in the last $1400 properties, #3 & #4 above.
 I’ve taken no longer than 1 week to find new tenants on any property I’ve released.